hcoz/scroll-to/readme.txt

 === Scroll To ===
 Contributors:      hcoz
-Tags:              block, block-editor, back to top, scroll to top, scroll to HTML element Tested up to:      6.4.2
+Tags:              block-editor, gutenberg, scroll to top, scroll to HTML element Tested up to:      6.4.2
 Requires at least: 5.0
 Requires PHP:	   7.3